scratchaddons-community/scradd/.github/CONTRIBUTING.md

 -   Follow [the code of conduct](CODE_OF_CONDUCT.md).
 -   Stay on topic
--   Use reactions instead of meaningless comments, AKA reacting with thumbs-up instead of commenting "Good idea".
+-   Use reactions instead of meaningless comments, AKA reacting with thumbs-up instead of commenting “Good idea”.

 ## Filing [issues](https://docs.github.com/en/github/managing-your-work-on-github/about-issues)